neirzh/neirzh.github.io/README.md

-## Personal blog
+### Personal blog
-### I've come to prefer the simplicity of direct HTML editing whenever adding a new post, even if it's not the most efficient approach.
+preferring the simplicity of editing html directly, whenever adding a new post.